-IFAD was founded in 1977 and currently has 176 members.
-Germany is a founding member.
+IFAD was founded in 1977 and has 177 members.

 The focus is on

-- improving the access of the rural poor to financial services, markets, technologies, land, and
+- improving the rural poor's access to financial services, markets, technologies, land, with a special focus on women and youth; and

-- strengthening environmental sustainability and climate adaptation.
+- strengthening environmental sustainability and climate Adaptation.

-The Fund has two main organs:
+The Fund has two main bodies:

 It meets once a year (February) and is responsible, among other things, for the election of the IFAD President and the IFAD budget.

-It is composed of 18 Executive Directors.
+It is composed of 18 Executive Directors and their respective representatives.

-- the development orientation,
+- the country's performance, development orientation, need, and absorption capacity,

 - the number of rural impoverished population,